 Look after your wellbeing and the wellbeing of others

-During the various Alert Levels, our ways of engaging with one another changed and we’ve had to adapt our cultural and traditional practices.
+During an emergency event, our ways of engaging with one another may change and we need to adapt our cultural and traditional practices.

-It’s important to look after your own wellbeing and the wellbeing of your whānau and community as we all get through this together.
+It’s important to look after your own wellbeing and the wellbeing of your whānau and community during these times.

 Remember, you are not alone.